 • No integrated video chat, but you can use Skype or another platform of your choice.

-• It is not clear whether a user is online, so you first need to exchange messages.
+• It’s not clear whether a user is online, so you need to exchange messages to arrange a conversation.

-• You have to send each other messages before you can start your language exchange.
+• You must send each other messages before starting your language exchange.

 MyLanguageExchange